-Meet Ahmad Syahir, one of 26 workplace learners embarking on SIT’s pilot Competency-Based Workplace Learning Pathway will be the first in his family to obtain an undergraduate degree.
+Ahmad Syahir is one of 26 workplace learners embarking on SIT’s pilot Competency-Based Workplace Learning Pathway, and will be the first in his family to obtain an undergraduate degree

-“When I found out about this learning opportunity, I immediately seized it,” said Syahir.
+"When I found out about this learning opportunity, I immediately seized it,” said Syahir who has been working with SBS Transit for eight years and specialises in facilities management.
 His family, especially his father, is supportive of him enrolling into the pathway.
-“If everything goes smoothly, I will be the first in my family to obtain a degree!” he said with delight.
+“If everything goes smoothly, I would be the first in my family to obtain a degree!” he quipped with delight.

 For the full story, please go to SIT’s Digital Newsroom: https://www.singaporetech.edu.sg/digitalnewsroom/seizing-the-opportunity-to-upskill/